Boston: 20th century

 Many architecturally significant buildings were built during the early years of the 20th century: Horticultural Hall, the Tennis and Racquet Club, Isabella Stewart Gardner Museum, Fenway Studios, Jordan Hall, and the Boston Opera House.
 The Longfellow Bridge, built in 1906, was mentioned by Robert McCloskey in Make Way for Ducklings, describing its "salt and pepper shakers" feature.
 Fenway Park, home of the Boston Red Sox, opened in 1912, with the Boston Garden opening in 1928.
 Logan International Airport opened on September 8, 1923.

-Kennedy Sr. had this to say before the Boston Chamber of Commerce on November 15, 1934: "The rogues who seek to live by deception-let me again repeat, the act is like all legal rules, subject to the limitations of effective legal action.
-Unfortunately, scoundrels will capitalize the registration requirements and may seek to sell you a security on the theory that mere filing indicates approval by the Commission.
-Beware of any such argument.
-Our short experience as to this legislation prompts me to sound a note of warning, particularly to you, my friends of the radio audience.
-Each and everyone of you is a prospective or actual member of a "sucker" list, and when the stranger calls you on the phone to interest you in the purchase of securities, beware."
+On January 15, 1919, a flood of molasses in the North End killed 21 people and injured 150.

+On November 28, 1942, Boston's Cocoanut Grove nightclub was the site of the Cocoanut Grove fire, the deadliest nightclub fire in United States history, killing 492 people and injuring hundreds more.

 By the early- to mid-20th century, Boston declined economically as factories became old and obsolete and businesses moved out of the region for cheaper labor elsewhere.
 Boston responded by initiating various urban renewal projects, under the direction of the Boston Redevelopment Authority (BRA) established in 1957.
 In 1958, BRA initiated a project to improve the historic West End neighborhood.
 Extensive demolition was met with strong public opposition, and thousands of families were displaced.